nickbaxter18/CodexHUB/docs/usage.md

 Activate your virtual environment and use the Python entry points in `src/`:

 - `python -m src.training.pipeline` – End-to-end training pipeline using configuration schemas.
+The module now logs dataset/train/evaluation timings, computes fairness metrics when a `sensitive_attribute` is supplied, and (optionally) records metrics to MLflow if a registry factory is provided.
 - `python -m src.inference.service` – Launches the inference service (see `src/inference` for configuration details).
 - `python -m src.governance.validate` – Runs the governance validation suite.